fledge-iot/fledge/docs/plugin_developers_guide/02_writing_plugins.rst

                 "validity" : "discovered == \"Manual\""
                 },

-Note the use of the *Mnaual* option to allow entry of devices that could not be discovered.
+Note the use of the *Manual* option to allow entry of devices that could not be discovered.

 The *discover* method does the actually discovery and manipulates the JSON configuration to add the the *options* element of the configuration item.